RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 - Threat analysis and our studies shows the timelines to escalations of risks with keywords, phrases use.
 Hundreds of thousands of threatening texts exist against Amber Heard on 6 platforms.
 In social dynamics, within automated simulations caused by services are percentages of incited people to harm.
 In examples, within tens of thousands of repeated same texts on YouTube (e.g., <a href="https://github.com/RescueSocialTech/Amber-Heard_Disinformation_Operations_Bots/tree/main/Adapt%20and%20Survive%20Amber%20Heard%20-%20YouTube%20Video">"Adapt and Survive"</a>), false interactions on all platforms, and cryptic bot networks are people brought into them to threaten Amber Heard.
 - Experts saw cyber crime and <a href="https://www.iosi.global">suspicious activities needing flagging for removal</a> by cybersecurity.
 See more in <i>Study Case</i>.
 - Clustering analysis with cyber intelligence research reveals scientifically operations to cause distress beyond searching manually.
 Clustering further shows sports bots networks, movie networks, and 3,658 other clusters 2018-2022 that partly contain the Aquaman petition, and astroturfing e.g., Reddit NLP sandbox.
 - Multiple layers of companies, services, are likely.
-Along with the case's circumstances of intimidation, violence, missing people, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood Fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.
+Along with the case's circumstances of intimidation, violence, missing people, <a href="https://www.hollywoodinterrupted.com/single-post/2019/12/20/the-bagman">witness tampering</a>, high wealth of opposition, <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">Hollywood Fixers</a>, and suspicious activities, the online world similarly has been made threatening to exploit the <a href="https://datasociety.net/library/data-voids">Data Void</a>.
 <br><i>"Data voids are not unique to search engines; they occur on social media platforms, too."</i>

 <b>Origins, Risks, Situation, and Private Sector Operations:</b>